Eric Taylor (Friday Night Lights): Characterization

 As a coach, Taylor is firm but fair to his players and is against nepotism.
-It is thought he gained this characteristic while a prodigy to the great Enda, who Coach Taylor once stated "is a legend."
+It is thought he gained this characteristic while a protege to the great Enda, who Coach Taylor once stated "is a legend."
 This put him at odds with Joe McCoy, and ultimately led to his ousting and subsequent transfer to East Dillon High.
 He is held in high regard as a "molder of men" and greatly respected by his players, many of whom lacked a father figure or significant male role model in their lives and saw him as a surrogate father.
 As his former star quarterback, Jason Street, once says to him, "You [Taylor] will always be my coach".
 His high school counselor-turned-principal wife, Tami, often grouses about how the lines between football and academics at Dillon High are blurred and the fact that there is the perception that football players can get away with anything.
 Nonetheless, his strong sense of morality is seen a number of times, such as when he suspends Smash Williams for using steroids, personally apologizes to a student who was beaten up by one of his hot-headed defensive ends, Bobby Reyes, and does not hesitate to punish players for disobeying rules, whether on the field or off.
 He has a dislike for anything that distracts his players, and is actively opposed to media attention and the hype surrounding his team.

 Taylor loves his family very much and is much more affectionate around his wife, contrasting with the brusque and "hard-ass" football coach image he maintains at practices and games.
 He and their daughter, Julie, are close but relations between them are strained for a while when she goes through a rebellious phase in season 2.
 Despite her dislike of football, Julie is often seen at games cheering her father on, and Taylor tries his best to relate to her, taking her to the father-daughter dance and playing table tennis in their garage.
 He is also unfailingly polite to other Dillon residents, often biting back his annoyance at their armchair coaching, and never forgets to address the elderly Lorraine Saracen as "ma'am."